LootToken/Loot-Marketplace-Framework/README.md

 ### Network Order Format

-An order can be sent via a raw string in JSON format in the body of a POST request through the route  ```/add_order/``` to the public API with the following details of what an address would like to do.
+An order can be sent via a raw string in JSON format in the body of a POST request through the route  ```/add_order/``` to the public API with the following details of what order an address would like to place.

 - The API spec can be found at the bottom of this page.